Tasha Butts

-Tasha Butts (March 10, 1982 – October 23, 2023) was an American basketball player.
+Tasha Butts (March 10, 1982 – October 23, 2023) was an American basketball player and coach.
 She played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
 She was an assistant coach at several NCAA schools over 17 seasons.
 She was hired as the head coach of the Georgetown Hoyas women's basketball team, but died of breast cancer before her first game as a head coach.

 Career

 Butts attended Baldwin High School in Milledgeville, Georgia, and was named the state's girls basketball player of the year in 2000.
 She then enrolled at the University of Tennessee to play college basketball for the Tennessee Volunteers women's basketball team.

 The Minnesota Lynx of the WNBA selected Butts with the 20th overall selection in the 2004 WNBA draft.
 Butts played for the Lynx in the 2004 WNBA season.
 Over the next four years, she had various contracts with other WNBA teams, none of which resulted in further regular season playing time.
 She returned to Tennessee in 2005 as a graduate assistant.

 Butts worked as an assistant coach at Duquesne University.
 She left there to serve as an assistant coach at the University of California, Los Angeles.

 From 2011 to 2019, she was an assistant coach at Louisiana State University and, from 2019 to 2023, served as an assistant coach for the Georgia Tech Yellow Jackets women's basketball team.
 In April 2023, she was named the head coach of the Georgetown Hoyas women's basketball team.